 Merlin Turbopump In Falcon 9 Launch Vehicle

-Barber-Nichols Inc. (BNI) entered the space launch industry in 1996, and since that time developed Rocket Engine Turbopumps for NASA, the U.S. Military, and private industry.
-Since 1966, BNI specialized in the design and production of innovative turbomachinery, the use of advanced materials, and Design for Manufacturability.
+Barber-Nichols (BN) entered the space launch industry in 1996, and since that time developed Rocket Engine Turbopumps for NASA, the U.S. Military, and private industry.
+Since 1966, BN specialized in the design and production of innovative turbomachinery, the use of advanced materials, and Design for Manufacturability.
 Expertise in these disciplines positioned Barber-Nichols to become one of the world’s leading developers of Rocket Engine Turbopump technology.

 Rocket engine turbopumps are subject to the International Traffic in Arms Regulations (ITAR) and may not be exported, released, or disclosed to non-U.S. Citizens inside or outside the United States without prior written approval from the U.S. Department of State.